docker/labs/developer-tools/ruby/README.md

 There are at minimum four possibilities for app server and web server containerization, each with their pros and cons:

 * app server and web server in separate containers, assets pre-compiled at build time: this achieves clean separation, and efficient handling of assets; but the assets have to be built in the app server, then extracted to be copied to the web server before building the web server image; moreover, the database has to be available at build time;

 * app server and web server in separate containers, assets pre-compiled at run time, placed in a volume: this achieves clean separation; there is a transient period (just after deployment) where assets have yet to be built, and the service is not fully operational; so zero-downtime deployment requires extra steps; since the assets are built at run-time, database availability is not an issue;

 * app server and web server in separate processes but in the same container: this considerably simplifies asset handling (though database availability remains an issue), but it requires using a process manager in the container, since we're running two independent processes in the same container;

 * app server and web server in the same process (and in the same container): this obviates the question of whether to put them in separate containers or not, but it is much less flexible, since it reduces the choice of app servers down to Passenger and mod_ruby.
 Also, configuration becomes a bit trickier (but admittedly, this should be a one-time cost).

-In short, there is no "good" solution here: while the single process model is simpler, some apps rely on the specific behavior of e.g. Unicorn, while others leverage Thin's async event model, etc.

 ### Database Migrations

-Rails has a sophisticated database migration mechanism, helping operators to ensure that the database schema is exactly like it should be, i.e. in sync with ActiveRecord models as they are declared in the application code.
-This is not a problem per se and Rails even comes with a few functions to run migrations in a rather safe way, i.e. "bring up the database schema to what it should be, no matter what."
+Rails has a sophisticated database migration mechanism, helping operators to ensure that the database schema is exactly in sync with ActiveRecord models as they are declared in the application code.
+This is not a problem and Rails even comes with a few functions to run migrations in a rather safe way, i.e. "bring up the database schema to what it should be, no matter what."

 However, this mechanism hasn't been designed with automation in mind.
 The typical workflow when deploying a Rails app is to execute Capistrano from a central machine.
 Capistrano will distribute the new version of the code, pre-compile assets, execute database migrations, and so on.
 But in a container-based environment, there is no central machine.
 If migrations are executed by the app container, in a scaled environment, you end up with multiple migrations running at the same time.
 This requires some extra rules.